Aphthous stomatitis: Antigenic sensitivity

 Various antigenic triggers have been implicated as a trigger, including L forms of streptococci, herpes simplex virus, varicella-zoster virus, adenovirus, and cytomegalovirus.
 Some people with aphthous stomatitis may show herpes virus within the epithelium of the mucosa, but without any productive infection.
 In some persons, attacks of ulceration occur at the same time as asymptomatic viral shedding and elevated viral titres.

 In some instances, recurrent mouth ulcers may be a manifestation of an allergic reaction.
 Possible allergens include certain foods (e.g., chocolate, coffee, strawberries, eggs, nuts, tomatoes, cheese, citrus fruits, benzoates, cinnamaldehyde, and highly acidic foods), toothpastes, and mouthwashes.
 Where dietary allergens are responsible, mouth ulcers usually develop within about 12–24 hours of exposure.

 Sodium lauryl sulphate (SLS), a detergent present in some brands of toothpaste and other oral healthcare products, may produce oral ulceration in some individuals.
-It has been shown that aphthous stomatitis is more common in people using toothpastes containing SLS, and that some reduction in ulceration occurs when a SLS-free toothpaste is used.
+It has been shown that aphthous stomatitis is more common in people using toothpastes containing SLS, and that some reduction in ulceration occurs when an SLS-free toothpaste is used.

 Systemic disease

 Aphthous-like ulceration may occur in association with several systemic disorders (see table).
 These ulcers are clinically and histopathologically identical to the lesions of aphthous stomatitis, but this type of oral ulceration is not considered to be true aphthous stomatitis by some sources.
-Some of these conditions may cause ulceration on other mucosal surfaces in addition to the mouth such as the conjunctiva or the genital mucous membranes.
-Resolution of the systemic condition often leads to decreased frequency and severity of the oral ulceration.
+Some of these conditions may cause ulceration on other mucosal surfaces in addition to the mouth, such as the conjunctiva or the genital mucous membranes.
+Resolution of the systemic condition often decreases the frequency and severity of oral ulceration.

 Behçet's disease is a triad of mouth ulcers, genital ulcers and anterior uveitis.
-The main feature of Behçet's disease is aphthous-like ulceration, but this is usually more severe than seen in aphthous stomatitis without a systemic cause, and typically resembles major or herpetiforme ulceration or both.
+The main feature of Behçet's disease is aphthous-like ulceration, but this is usually more severe than seen in aphthous stomatitis without a systemic cause, and typically resembles major or herpetiform ulceration or both.
 Aphthous-like ulceration is the first sign of the disease in 25–75% of cases.
 Behçet's is more common in individuals whose ethnic origin is from regions along the Silk Road (between the Mediterranean and the Far East).
 It tends to be rare in other countries such as the United States and the United Kingdom.
 MAGIC syndrome is a possible variant of Behçet's disease, and is associated with aphthous-like ulceration.
 The name stands for "mouth and genital ulcers with inflamed cartilage" (relapsing polychondritis).

 PFAPA syndrome is a rare condition that tends to occur in children.
 The name stands for "periodic fever, aphthae, pharyngitis (sore throat) and cervical adenitis" (inflammation of the lymph nodes in the neck).
 The fevers occur periodically about every 3–5 weeks.
 The condition appears to improve with tonsillectomy or immunosuppression, suggesting an immunologic cause.